 97% Mobile Internet Coverage

-FreedomPop is a virtual network operator that uses Three as a network coverage provider.
-At the time of writing, there’s approximately 97% population coverage for 3G and 4G internet.
+FreedomPop is a virtual network operator that uses Three as its network coverage provider.
+At the time of writing, there’s about 97% population coverage for 3G and 4G internet.

 Before ordering a SIM card from FreedomPop, we strongly recommend checking the coverage in your area.
 The easiest way to do this is by entering your postcode in the FreedomPop coverage checker:

 Unlike all other mobile networks in the UK, FreedomPop provides a voice-over-IP service.
 This means phone calls are routed over the internet using the FreedomPop application (in a similar way to how phone calls on Skype work).

 If your data connection isn’t fast enough to support the FreedomPop phone call, expect poor sound quality, lag or dropped calls.